-Our Binghamton workplace accident attorneys encourage all workers to acquaint themselves with proper vehicle and machinery operating procedures.
+Our Binghamton workplace accident attorney encourage all workers to acquaint themselves with proper vehicle and machinery operating procedures.
 In addition, we encourage all business owners to ensure all equipment is in safe, working order at all times.

 If you have been seriously injured, or a loved has died, in an accident while on-the-job, you should contact a NY personal injury attorney to understand your legal rights.

 Scott C. Gottlieb, Injury Law Attorney, handles all types of personal injury and motor vehicle accident cases, including cases involving cars, trucks, motorcycles, ATVs, snowmobiles and boats.
 The firm also represents clients in actions for wrongful death, cancer misdiagnosis, dog bites, hunting accidents, birth injuries, brain injuries, construction accidents, fall down injuries and insurance settlements.
 The firm regularly employs accident reconstruction experts, investigators, photographers and economists to assist in evaluating and preparing personal injury cases.
 In 2008, the firm reached the $100-million mark in combined lifetime verdicts and settlements.